Object Pascal: Clascal and Apple's early Object Pascal

 Object Pascal is an extension of the Pascal language that was developed at Apple Computer by a team led by Larry Tesler in consultation with Niklaus Wirth, the inventor of Pascal.
 It is descended from an earlier object-oriented version of Pascal named Clascal, which was available on the Lisa computer.

 Object Pascal was needed to support MacApp, an expandable Macintosh application framework that would now be termed a class library.
 Object Pascal extensions, and MacApp, were developed by Barry Haynes, Ken Doyle, and Larry Rosenstein, and were tested by Dan Allen.
 Larry Tesler oversaw the project, which began very early in 1985 and became a product in 1986.

 An Object Pascal extension was also implemented in the Think Pascal integrated development environment (IDE).
 The IDE includes the compiler and an editor with syntax highlighting and checking, a powerful debugger, and a class library.
 Many developers preferred Think Pascal over Apple's implementation of Object Pascal because Think Pascal offered a much faster compile–link–debug cycle, and tight integration of its tools.
 The last official release of Think Pascal was 4.01, in 1992.
 Symantec later released an unofficial version 4.5d4 at no charge.

 Apple dropped support for Object Pascal when they moved from Motorola 68000 series chips to IBM's PowerPC architecture in 1994.
 MacApp 3.0, had already been rewritten in C++ and ported to this platform.

-Metrowerks offered with CodeWarrior an Object Pascal compiler for Macintosh that targeted both 68k and PowerPC, both in their IDE and as MPW tools.
-Macintosh developers using Object Pascal had a path to port to the PowerPC, even architecture after both Apple and Symantec dropped support.
+Metrowerks bundled an Object Pascal compiler with CodeWarrior that targeted both 68k and PowerPC, both in their IDE and as MPW tools.
+Macintosh developers using Object Pascal had a path to port to the PowerPC, even after both Apple and Symantec dropped support.
 MacApp 2.0, written in Object Pascal, was ported to the PowerPC using CodeWarrior.